jameshughes89/cs102/src/site/asn1.rst

 #.
 Have a method called ``numberCountriesOnContinent`` that takes a continent name as a parameter and returns the number of ``Country`` objects on that continent

 #.
-Write a method called ``filterCountriesByContinent`` that takes a continent name as a parameter and returns a ``Country`` array containing only the countries on the specified continent
+Write a method called ``filterCountriesByContinent`` that takes a continent name as a parameter and returns a new ``CountryCatalogue`` instance containing only the countries on the specified continent
-    * You may find ``numberCountriesOnContinent`` useful here

 #.
 A method called ``findCountryLargestPopulation`` that returns the ``Country`` with the largest population in the ``catalogue``